+A particularly difficult block is fame.
 Fame is not the same as success, and our souls know it.
 Fame is addictive, and it always leaves us hungry.
 Fame is a spiritual drug.
 It is often a by-product of our creative soul work, but like nuclear waste, it can be a very dangerous by-product.
-We begin to focus on "How do I look to them?" instead of "How is my work going?"
-Instead of being creative in our own way, we want to be recognized.
-But there is never enough of the fame bug.
-We fear that without fame we won't be loved.
+We begin to focus on "How do I look to them?" instead of "Is my work going well?"

+Instead of being creative in our unique way, it becomes about being recognized.
+Focusing on fame creates a feeling of lack.
+There is never enough of the fame bug.
+Fame is really a shortcut for self-approval.
+Try approving of ourselves just as we are, loving ourselves as we are, in the process.
+We fear that without fame we won't be loved, as creatives, as ourselves.
 There is something called Fame Induced Apathy.
 Without fame we become apathetic about anything.
-But fame is a shortcut for authentic self-approval, and personal integration.
-Satisfy our soul, and we won't need fame.
 Love is the answer.
 Love of ourselves and love for what we do creatively.
-When we are joyfully creative we can release the obsession with how others see us.
+When we are being joyfully creative we can release the obsession with how others see us.